Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Introduction

 \section{Introduction}

-Language is a powerful means through which people express their emotions and opinions about topics and individuals.
+Language is a powerful medium through which people express their emotions and opinions about topics and individuals.
 In social psychology, interpersonal evaluation is largely structured around warmth and competence, the two primary dimensions along which people form impressions of, and make judgments about, individuals and social groups \cite{Fiske2002,fiske-endure-2018}.
 To explain how such evaluations manifest, the Stereotype Content Model (SCM), proposed by \citet{Fiske2002}, examines social perception, bias, and stereotyping.
 Central to the SCM is the idea that humans rapidly infer whether others are well-intentioned and socially oriented---even in the case of strangers---before assessing their ability to act on those intentions.
 Accordingly, \textbf{warmth (W)} reflects perceptions of \textbf{trust (T)} and \textbf{sociability (S)}, capturing whether an individual is seen as benevolent, cooperative, and inclined toward positive social interaction.
-In contrast, \textbf{competence (C)} reflects their perceived capability to act on those intentions.
-These dimensions are fundamental to the study of social interaction, emotional responses, stereotypes, and human behavior more broadly, and their understanding is therefore crucial for building human-centered NLP and AI systems.
-However, while these concepts are well established in psychology, they have only recently begun to receive attention in NLP, with existing work largely relying on lexicons and word-level analyses \cite{wordsofwarmth,teodorescu-mohammad-2023-evaluating}.
-Although such approaches have proven useful in psycholinguistics and lexical semantics, as well as for tracking social evaluation dimensions in text and stereotypes, people primarily communicate through larger text units, such as sentences.
-Moreover, meaning does not automatically correspond to the simple sum of individual words' senses \cite{Szabo2024Compositionality}.
-That is, expressions of trust, sociability, and competence are often shaped by syntax, compositional semantics, and pragmatic cues, which cannot be fully captured at the word level.
-Consequently, word-based resources offer limited insight into how these social traits are conveyed in context.
-To study how warmth and competence are expressed at the sentence-level, we build W\&C-Sent---a dataset that captures contextualized expressions of trust, sociability, and competence toward specific targets.
+In contrast, \textbf{competence (C)} reflects perceived capability to act on those intentions.
+These dimensions are fundamental to the study of social interaction, emotional responses, stereotypes, and human behavior more broadly.
+As such, understanding them is crucial for building human-centered NLP and AI systems.